sudeeprp/rapa-home/contribute.md

 In any learning journey, it's worth asking: Are there any questions you've not asked yet?

 After the first phase of any learning journey, it's tempting to feel that you know it all.
 That's because you have answers to all your initial questions.

-Discover the next set of questions - It can show you the next horizon, gain deeper understanding, or at least mechanical sympathy.
+Build a tool to discover the next set of questions - It can show you the next horizon, gain deeper understanding, or at least mechanical sympathy.
+Below is an LLM-friendly way of designing such a tool.

-This project explores some ways of such discovery.

 ### Recognize a learner's boundaries